Bayesian Model Averaging with Exponentiated Least Square Loss

-Proposition~\ref{PROP:GMA-approxlogJ} states that, after running algorithm GMA-BMAX for $k$ steps to obtain $\bfpsi^{(k)}$, the corresponding objective value $\log J (\bfpsi^{(k)})$ converges to the optimal objective value $\log J(\bfpsi_{X}(\omega^2,\nu))$ at a rate $O(1/k)$.
-Combine this result with Proposition~\ref{prop:approx-sol}, we obtain the following oracle inequality, which shows that the regret of the estimator $\bfpsi^{(k)}$ after running $k$ steps of GMA-BMAX converges to that of $\bfpsi_{X}(\omega^2,\nu)$ in Corollary~\ref{COR:opt-psiex0} at a rate $O(1/\sqrt{k})$.
+Proposition~\ref{PROP:GD-approxlogJ} shows that the GD-BMAX algorithm converges at a geometric rate of $O(q^k)$ with $q=1- 2A_1(s -(A_2/2)s^2)$.
+Moreover, we have the following oracle inequality, which shows that the regret of the estimator $\bfpsi^{(k)}$ after running $k$ steps of GD-BMAX converges to that of $\bfpsi_{X}(\omega^2,\nu)$ in Corollary~\ref{COR:opt-psiex0} at a rate of $O(q^k)$.